JuliaYu2002/csc223-cloaf/README.md

 6. List the names of everyone you worked with on this assignment, including your own (for me it would be "Johanna Brewer")
 7. Submit your screenshot and team list via Moodle

-### Submission Guidelines to Exceed Expectations
+### Submission Guidelines to Exceed Expectations or Distinguish yourself
 1. Complete all of the Meets Expectations tasks
-2. Implement one or more of the features below
+2. Implement one (Exceeds) or more (Distinguished) of the features below
    - Show number of docked bikes at each station
    - Create rake task to import station & bike data from csv files
    - Allow user to view list of bikes